WJTB-Radio/Tulip/README.md

 All of the discords of the hosts.
 If there are multiple, seperate them by one space.

+Discords should be in this format: NameOfPerson#1234

+Important: Discord names are case sensitive.

 #### desc

 Human readable description of the show.